dddmaster/docker_samba_ad/readme.md

 # About
-this runs Samba as active directory with minimal setup and a web interface to manage users https://hub.docker.com/r/dddmaster/samba-ad
+Docker image to run Samba as active directory with minimal setup and a web interface to manage users

+https://hub.docker.com/r/dddmaster/samba-ad

 # Usage